LbertKamu/H-manual/4RealSolutions/R6second.md

 Images are crucial part of our being.
 Thats how we survive, but when it comes into the living part it creates problem.
 The purpose of images is to recognize threat and discomfort to save ourself.
 Its an automatic process, thats why it sneak in our daily life.

-suppose you are waking and you hear a rattle near the bush, you will jump, that's what images are for.
+suppose you are walking and you hear a rattle near the bush, you will jump, that's what images are for.
 You recognize the rattle that belong to a snake.
 But soon you discover that a kid had a toy which makes a rattle noise. phew. you will laugh it off and move away.

 Images are needed, but when they are there in you active life it creates a problem. lets look at an example:-